-I was familiar with the performers of the soundtrack Goblin, because of their involvement with Romero’s Dawn of the Dead.
+I was familiar with the performers of the soundtrack Goblin, because of their involvement with Romero’s Dawn of the Dead (paid link).
 The original Dawn is one of my favorite films of all time, regardless of genre.
 My heart dropped into my stomach whenever the music kicked in.
 Music kicks me in the teeth no matter what the situation, but to have a film so intricately intertwined with its music is rare.

 There’s always decent noise during movies.
 But when you have a director that had heavy involvement with the scoring of a picture, it makes the entire experience a lot of fun.
 Sometimes, a soundtrack will make you go, “whaaaa?”
 It will pull you out of the scene, ruining the experience.
 Goblin’s soundtrack adds to the horror.
 So disjointed and melodically un-melodic, if that makes sense.

 I think the great horror storylines are the ones that use real people, in real situations, who find themselves mixed up in the supernatural accidentally.
 Now you can put forward the argument that “hey stupid, that’s the basis of all horror films.”
 But I don’t think that’s the case.

 Rosemary’s Baby does that: the horror comes from the fact that it’s so grounded in reality.

 2006’s The Covenant (paid link) is completely supernatural – and while filled with really pretty people – it simply doesn’t play off well.